LaidyXC/Folder-Analyzer-v1.0/README.md

 ## How to use
-1. Download the Folder or Files
+1. Download the Files
+2. Make a folder and put both files in it
-2. Open the bat file
+3. Open the bat file
-3. Type the path you wish to analyze, for example "c:\program files"
+4. Type the path you wish to analyze, for example "c:\program files"

 ## Known issues
 - It cannot access restricted folders/files